Brain-WP/BrainMonkey/docs/wordpress-hooks-done.md

 }
 ```

-It is possible write a test like this:
+It is possible to write a test like this:

 ```php
 use Brain\Monkey\Actions;